. . . Is Found Again

 “The resultant energy from the wizard’s magic clashing with our elven magic was so powerful, the earth itself shook, destroying much of the city.
 The waters of the gulf, upset by the shaking, receded.
 When they returned, great waves swept ashore, submerging the once great city.
 In a single afternoon, all of Stolhme and its many thousands of inhabitants were wiped from the face of the living world.

 “The flood waters lingered.
 The land that once had been a part of Greensake and the myriad forms of new life that came with it into Halvera began to take hold.
 A subtle lingering magical miasma covered everything for miles around.
-Gradually, out of that vital soup of magic and vigourous life and the passing of time, the plants and trees and creatures of this ordinary wood grew to be not so ordinary.
+Gradually, out of that vital soup of magic and vigourous life and the passage of time, the plants and trees and creatures of this ordinary wood grew to be not so ordinary.

 “The Trollbriar was born.”